How to Buy a Domain Name: A Simple Guide to Get You Started

 This article will explain each of the simple steps to register a domain name and present some tips and tricks to ease the process.

-Check out this video on how to register a domain name:
+Check out this video on how to buy and register a domain name:

 Before we go any further, it’s worth noting that it’s only possible to register an existing domain name with a valid domain extension that other people or businesses don’t already own.